World powers urge Iran to give more nuclear access

 Last month's discussions in Istanbul were "constructive and useful," the statement said.

-"We expect that subsequent meetings ... will lead to concrete steps toward a comprehensive negotiated solution which restores international confidence in the exclusively peaceful nature of the Iranian nuclear program," it added.
+"We expect that subsequent meetings ... will lead to concrete steps toward a comprehensive negotiated solution which restores international confidence in the exclusively peaceful nature of the Iranian nuclear programme," it added.

 Western states have imposed expanded, more biting sanctions against Iran's energy and banking sectors since the beginning of this year.
 The European Union is preparing to slap a total embargo on the purchase of Iranian crude oil in July.